 The important thing to remember is that you need to keep calm.
 If you get nervous, you’re more likely to miss hazards.
 You’ve got three minutes between the end of the question section and the start of the hazard perception part, so spend that time breathing deeply and relaxing to help prevent you getting panicked.

-The hazards aren’t always that easy to recognize.
+The hazards aren’t always that easy to recognise.
 Keep your eyes peeled for things like indicator lights, cyclists, pedestrians and other cars driving too fast - just a few of the hazards you might be shown.

 Luckily for you, there are lots of tests online and through apps so you can practise well in advance.